mythril-forge/homebrew-classes/rogue/rogue.md

 ## Uncanny Dodge
 Starting at 5th level, when an attacker that you can see hits you with an attack, you can use your reaction to halve the attack’s damage against you.

-## Expertise
-At 6th level, choose two more of your skill proficiencies, or one more of your skill proficiencies and your proficiency with thieves’ tools.
-Your proficiency bonus is doubled for any ability check you make that uses either of the chosen proficiencies.

 ## Evasion
 Beginning at 7th level, you can nimbly dodge out of the way of certain area effects, such as an ancient red dragon’s fiery breath or an ice storm spell.
 When you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.